At Little Lambs Preschool, the safety and wellbeing of all the children is always our paramount concern, at all times.

 Liaison with other agencies

-We work within the Local Safeguarding Children Board guidelines and ‘Working together to Safeguard Children’ guidance (2015).
+We work within the Local Safeguarding Children Partnership guidelines and ‘Working together to Safeguard Children’ guidance (2018).

 We notify Ofsted of any incident or accident and any changes in our arrangements which may affect the wellbeing of children or where an allegation has been made against a member of staff, within 14 days of the allegation.